hyperledger-solang/solang/docs/language.rst

     }

 The constructor might fail for various reasons, for example ``require()`` might fail here.
-This can be handled using the :ref:`try-catch` statement, else errors are passed on the caller.
+This can be handled using the :ref:`try-catch` statement, else errors cause the transaction to fail.

 Sending value to the new contract
 _________________________________